JahnaviNalluri/AmazPro/README.md

 A full-stack e-commerce platform built using the MERN stack (**MongoDB, Express.js, React.js, Node.js**).

-AmazPro allows customers to browse products, manage carts and liked items, place orders, and review products, while vendors and admins can manage products and orders through role-based dashboards.
+AmazPro allows customers to manage carts and liked items, place orders, while vendors and admins can manage products and orders through role-based dashboards.

 ---